 Welcome to Fort George Island Cultural State Park

-For an eco-friendly experience you won't soon forget, sign up for a guided tour of Fort George Island on a cross terrain Segway with Kayak Amelia.
-These 1.25 to 2 hour tours departs from the historic Ribault Club and visits the Kingsley Plantation while traveling along more than 2 - 4 miles of maritime forest, abundant with plant and animal life.
+For an eco-friendly experience you won't soon forget, sign up for a guided tour of Fort George Island Cultural State Park on a cross terrain Segway with Kayak Amelia.
+These 1.25 to 2 hour tours depart from the historic Ribault Club and visit the Kingsley Plantation while traveling along more than 2 - 4 miles of maritime forest, abundant with plant and animal life.
 No experience necessary, but advance reservations are required so please call 904-251-0016 for more information.

 We welcome you to visit all seven of the parks which collectively comprise Talbot Islands State Parks: Pumpkin Hill Creek Preserve State Park, Amelia Island State Park, Little Talbot Island State Park, Yellow Bluff Fort Historic State Park, Big Talbot Island State Park and George Crady Bridge Fishing Pier State Park.